-*Mujawara (neighboring) are ideas shared freely with no control by any authority and al-Ouna (indigenous aid system) a form of collective effort led by the community to help individuals in their personal affairs and to enhance the wellbeing of the entire community.
-These traditions are successful methods in reviving a culture of sharing and convening, enabling us to have an active civil society with its own democratic autonomy.
+*Mujawara (neighboring) are ideas shared freely with no control by any authority and al-Ouna (indigenous aid system) is a form of collective effort led by the community to help individuals in their personal affairs and to enhance the wellbeing of the entire community.
+These traditions are still successful methods in reviving a culture of sharing and convening, enabling us to have an active civil society with its own democratic autonomy.

 Were you inspired by our fun-raising toolkit?